How to run a simulation

 sb.declare_person_entity('person', persons_ids)

-4. Configure the simulation builder with your group entity Household.
-All you need here is the list of households identifiers and the role of each person member of the households:
+4. Configure the simulation builder with the group entity Household.
+The list of households identifiers and the role of each person member of the households is required:

 # ...step 3 code...